Down Mexico Way

 Joseph Manning remained silent.

-Ava remained as quiet as she could.
+Isabella remained as quiet as she could.
 She tried not to exchange another word as the pickup kept its pace back through El Paso.
-Ava hoped to not ask any more questions if it pertained to sex trafficking and her parents being killed because of some evil abuser of children.
+Isabella hoped to not ask any more questions if it pertained to sex trafficking and her parents being killed because of some evil abuser of children.
 But she felt her whole body ready for a fight.
 She felt her blood heat in rage.
 She wanted to hit someone.
 She reasoned that Joseph was way too big for her to release her rant.
 She forced herself to cool down, a habit that she developed due to her tendency to spin out-of-control when it came to atrocities like child abuse.
 She had already heard the discussions pertaining to nationwide missing children and women.
 She had never connected the dots – the missing with sex trafficking.
 She also didn’t understand why the federal government failed to close the borders.

 Her reasoning led her to open a conversation with Joseph that she dreaded.
 “You know, Joe, that I suspect that certain nameless individuals—those unaccountable bureaucrats either in state and federally paid positions—receive a big money benefit that keep the border open for illegal activity like this.
 This keeps coming back to me.
 I feel like I’m going to burst if I don’t tell you.
 Why else would the FBI keep shutting down the investigation as soon as they get close unless some unelected bureaucrat has something to gain by the continued open border.”
-Ava felt the thought sink deep into her brain.
+Isabella felt the thought sink deep into her brain.
 It seared any restraints on her too vivid imagination.
 Sordid visions grasped her attention in her mind’s eye.

 The pickup barreled down the ramp to Samuel’s parking garage.